 Tips for young engineers wrap up

+What’s more, many engineers around you may just be coasting by.
+So you can’t let your environment influence you negatively either.
 Like a videogame, if you stop leveling yourself up, you’ll never be able to advance in the game.
-The same goes for engineers in the workplace.
+The same applies to engineers in the workplace.

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER

 Koosha started Engineer Calcs in 2020 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.